scrtlabs/SecretNetwork/docs/genesis-validator-mainnet.md

 **Note**: You should stake at least 100000000 uscrt (100 SCRT).
 After the mainnet launch you can [transfer the rest of your funds to a ledger](https://github.com/enigmampc/enigmachain/blob/master/Ledger.md) and [delegate more funds](https://gist.github.com/assafmo/0d3c789aa51de9217b3937b3e5671686#staking-more-tokens) to your validator from there.

-### 14. Now upload the genesis validator transaction file you created in step 13 and send us the pastebin link:
+### 14. Now upload the genesis validator transaction file you created in step 13 and send us the Pastebin link:

 ```bash
 sudo apt install -y pastebinit